raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Many contemporary regex engines, on the other hand, use nondeterministic algorithms that consume much less space, but can exhibit high orders of polynomial time.
 There are a nunmber of reasons for this, including the requirement to support features that recognize non-regular languages (like balanced parentheses and palindromes).

 But we know that if a formal regular expression or regex describes a regular language, it is possible to execute it in linear time.
 And our code is the demonstration.

 ---

+# Beyond Formal Regular Expressions

+Formal regular expressions are--deliberatesly--as minimal as possible.
+There are only three kinds of literals (`∅`, `ε`, and literal symbols), and three operations (alternation, catenation, and quantification via the kleen star).
+Minimalism is extremely important from a computer science perspective, but unweildy when trying to "Get Stuff Done."

+Thus, all regexen provide functionality above and beyond formal regular expressions.

+### a hierarchy of regex functionality

+Functionality in regexen can be organized into a rough hierarchy.
+The base, or "Level 0" of the hierarchy is functionality provided by formal regular expressions.
+Everything we've written so far is at this base level.

+Level 1 of the hierarchy is functionality that can be directly implemented in terms of formal regular expressions.
+For example, regexen provde a `?` postfix operator that provides "zero or one" quantification, and a `+` postfix operator that provides "one or more" quantification.

+As we know from our implementation of the kleene star, "zero or one" can be implemented in a formal regular expression very easily.
+If `a` is a regular expression, `ε|a` is a regular expression that matches zero or one sentences that `a` accepts.
+So intuitively, a regex flavour that supprts the expression `a?` doesn't do anything we couldn't have done by hand with `ε|a`

+The same reasoning goes for `+`: If we have the kleene star (which ironically we implemented on top of one-or-more), we can always express "one or more" using catenation and the kleene star.
+If `a` is a regular expression, `aa*` is a regular expression that matches one or more sentences that `a` accepts.
+Again, a regex flavour supports the expression `a+` doesn't do anything we couldn't have done by hand with `aa*`.

+Level 2 of the hierarchy is functionality that cannot be directly implemented in terms of formal regular expressions, however it still compiles to finite-state recognizers.
+As we mentioned in the prelude, and will show later, for every finite-state recoognizer, there is an equivalent formal regular expression.

+So if a particular piece of functionality can be implemented as a finite-state recognizer, then it certainly can be implemented in terms of a formal regular expression, however compiling an expression to a finite-state machine and then deriving an equivalent formal regular expression is "going the long way 'round," and thus we classify such functionality as being directly implemented as a finite-state recognizer, and only indirectly implemented in terms of formal regular expressions.

+Examples of level 2 functionality include complementation (if `a` is a regular expression, `¬a` is an expression matching any sentence that `a` does not match) and intersection (if `a` and `b` are regular expressions, `a∩b` is an expression matching any sentence that both `a` and `b` match).

+### beyond our hierarchy

+There are higher levels of functionality, however they involve functionality that cannot be implemented with finite-state recognizers.

+The [Chomsky–Schützenberger hierarchy] categorizes grammars from Type-3 to Type-0.
+Type-3 grammars define regular lanuages.
+They can be expressed with formal regular expressions and recognized with finite-state recognizers.
+Our Level 0, level 1, and level 2 functionalities do not provide any additional power to recognize Type-2, Type-1, or Type-0 grammars.

+[Chomsky–Schützenberger hierarchy]: https://en.wikipedia.org/wiki/Chomsky_hierarchyhttps://en.wikipedia.org/wiki/Chomsky_hierarchy

+As we recall from [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], langauges like "balanced parentheses" are a Type-2 grammar, and cannot be recognized by a finite-state automata.
+Thus, features that some regexen provide like recursive regular expressions are beyond our levels.

+In addition to features that enable regexen to recognize languages beyond the capabilities of finite-state recognizers, regexen also provide plenty of features for extracting match or partial match data, like capture groups.
+This functionality is also outside of our levels, as we are strictly concerned with recognizing sentences.

+---